 Here, A teaspoon of curing powder #1 was added to the roaster bottom.
 Next a little water was added top dissolve the cure in.
 The mixture was then splashed on both sides of the spareribs.
 That practice guarantees a nice faux smoke-ring will form during cooking.
-At that point the rest of the cure water was discarded.
+At that point, the rest of the cure containing water was discarded.

 One teaspoon of concentrated liquid smoke was put in the bottom of the roasting pan and a bottom full of water was added to it.
-Liquid smoke is a by-product of hardwood charcoal production; where generated natural smoke is drawn through water then concentrated.
+Liquid smoke is a by-product of hardwood charcoal production; where generated natural smoke is drawn through water then condensed.

 A metal cooking rack is used to keep the ribs up out of the smoke water; so they steam-cook and don’t water cook.